CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 ## Direction stated on bylaws is not taken into account

 Which is also somehow related to problem (ii) stated above.
 This can be found at [issue #276](https://github.com/CityofToronto/bdit_data-sources/issues/276).
-For example: `highway` = 'Black Creek Drive (southbound)' and `between` = 'Eglinton Avenue West and a point 200 metres north of Weston Road'
+For example: `highway` = 'Black Creek Drive (southbound)' and `between` = 'Eglinton Avenue West and a point 200 metres north of Weston Road'.
+The direction of the `highway` is mentioned in the bylaw but we don't use that and that's sth we can do better.
+Currently, we just assume that all centrelines found have the specified speed limit for both ways even though it was stated clearly in the bylaws that only southbound traffic needs to conform to that speed limit.
+I found that there are about 20 bylaws where the direction was explicitly stated.

 We might be able to solve it by separating that direction during the cleaning the data process and taking that into account when finding the right centrelines.